ZainaRahman/Numerical-Analysis-Root-Methods/README.md

 #### Features
 - Best suited for interpolation near the beginning of the data table.
 - Requires equally spaced x values.
-- Accuracy improves with more data points and smoother functions.

 ### Newton's Forward Interpolation Code
 ```cpp